-Help bloggers and companies to explain their products and services, or share information with their readers.
-This is a good side hustle that is profitable and flexible!
+Help bloggers and companies to explain their products and services or share information with their readers.
+Freelance writing is a good side hustle that is profitable and flexible!

 6. Graphic design

 Love art?
 Graphic design is a fun and creative idea.
-What makes it one of the great side hustles is that it's so versatile.
-You can do website design, sell your work on Etsy, and more.
+What makes it one of the great side hustles is its versatility.
+For instance, you can do website design and sell your work on Etsy, Upwork, Fiverr, and more.

 7. Social media manager

 If you are really into social media, become a manager or marketer.
-Help busy entrepreneurs and businesses find the right clients through Facebook ads, Instagram, Twitter, and other digital marketing.
+As a manager, you can help busy entrepreneurs and businesses find the right clients through Facebook ads, Instagram, Twitter, and other digital marketing.

 8. Rent out your spare room using Airbnb